andersnm/xmldom-decorators/packages/xmldom-decorators/README.md

 Applied to class members which define an attribute on an XML element.
 Must have value type.
 Throws a runtime error if applied to a class or an array type.

-- `name: string` - The name of the attribute.
-Default: the name of the property the decorator was applied to
+- `name: string` - The unqualified name of the attribute.
+Default: the name of the property the decorator was applied to.
 - `factory: Tuple` - Optional.
-Callbacks to convert an XML attribute value to and from a JavaScript object
+Callbacks to convert an XML attribute value to and from a JavaScript object.
 - `type: Function` - Optional.
-The type of the attribute if it can't be derived from emitted decorator metadata
+The type of the attribute if it can't be derived from emitted decorator metadata.

 #### `@XMLArray({name?, namespaceUri?, nested?, itemTypes: [{name?, namespaceUri?, itemType?, isType?}]})`

 Applied to class members which define an array of XML elements, with or without a container XML element.
 Throws a runtime error if applied to a type which is not an array type.

-- `name: string` - The name of the array element(s).
-Default: the name of the property the decorator was applied to
+- `name: string` - The unqualified name of the array container element.
+Default: the name of the property the decorator was applied to.
 - `nested: boolean` - Specifies if there is a container element for the array items.
-Default: true
+Default: true.
 - `itemTypes: []` - Array of possible element types in the array.
-Required
+Required.
-- `itemTypes[].name: string` - The element name of an array item inside the container element, if there is one.
-Default: the name of the item type
+- `itemTypes[].name: string` - The unqualified element name an array item.
+Default: the name of the item type.
 - `itemTypes[].itemType: () => Function` - Callback returning the type of an array items.
-Required
+Required.
 - `itemTypes[].isType: (o) => Function` - Callback checking the type of a JavaScript object for serializing.
-Required
+Required.

 #### `@XMLText()`